 The cytoskeleton of Trypanosoma brucei is essential for its viability, and contributes to a number of cellular processes including membrane trafficking and motility.

-Experimental approaches involve a combination of light microscopy, fluorescence microscopy and electron microscopy, together with biochemical and functional assays.
-TbMORN1 was the focus of a highly-successful screen using proximity-dependent biotinylation (BioID), and this technique remains a cornerstone of the lab's work.
+Experimental approaches involved a combination of light microscopy, fluorescence microscopy and electron microscopy, together with biochemical and functional assays including proximity-dependent biotinylation (BioID).